Menhaden

-Menhaden, also known as mossbunker and bunker and "the most important fish in the sea", are forage fish of the genera Brevoortia and Ethmidium, two genera of marine fish in the family Clupeidae.
+Menhaden, also known as mossbunker, bunker, and "the most important fish in the sea", are forage fish of the genera Brevoortia and Ethmidium, two genera of marine fish in the order Clupeiformes.
 Menhaden is a blend of poghaden (pogy for short) and an Algonquian word akin to Narragansett munnawhatteaûg, derived from munnohquohteau ("he fertilizes"), referring to their use of the fish as fertilizer.
 It is generally thought that Pilgrims were advised by Tisquantum (also known as Squanto) to plant menhaden with their crops.
+In southeastern South America they are called "savelhas" or "saracas."

 Description

 Menhaden are flat and have soft flesh and a deeply forked tail.
 They rarely exceed 15 in in length, and have a varied weight range.
 Gulf menhaden and Atlantic menhaden are small oily-fleshed fish, bright silver, and characterized by a series of smaller spots behind the main humeral spot.
 They tend to have larger scales than yellowfin menhaden and finescale menhaden.
 In addition, yellowfin menhaden tail rays are a bright yellow in contrast to those of the Atlantic menhaden.